Summary

 10 Minute(s)

-"We don’t need perfect political systems; we need perfect participation." —César Chavez
+"We don’t need perfect political systems; we need perfect participation." —César Chávez

-Give students a few moments to reflect on the quote, and then follow up by asking them what they think Chavez meant by this.
-Invite a few students to share out.
 On a white board or a large sticky note, create a T-Chart.
 At the top of the left column, write "Imperfect Political Systems,'' and above the right column, write "Perfect Political Participation."
-A sample T-Chart can be found on slide 5.
+A T-Chart can also be found on slide 5, if that is preferred.

-Once students have answered for both sides, move to slide 8 and share the essential question.
+Once students have answered for both sides, move to slide 6 and share the essential question.
 Inform students they are going to learn about another social movement and the organizations and individuals that played a role in this.

 Explore